ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 You can install these typings with `npm` using the [`@types/*` scoped package](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html).

 Which ambient declaration files in `@types/*` are automatically included is determined by the [`types` TypeScript compiler option](https://www.typescriptlang.org/tsconfig#types).
-The Angular ClassicCLI generates a `tsconfig.app.json` file which is used to build an application, in which the `types` compiler option is set to `[]` to disable automatic inclusion of declarations from `@types/*`.
+The Angular Classic CLI generates a `tsconfig.app.json` file which is used to build an application, in which the `types` compiler option is set to `[]` to disable automatic inclusion of declarations from `@types/*`.
 Similarly, the `tsconfig.spec.json` file is used for testing and sets `"types": ["jasmine"]` to allow using Jasmine's ambient declarations in tests.

 After installing `@types/*` declarations, you have to update the `tsconfig.app.json` and `tsconfig.spec.json` files to add the newly installed declarations to the list of `types`.